sbkirby/imagehub-librarian/README.rst

 Flask
 -----
 Log into Flask and create a user for yourself at `http://localhost:5000 <http://localhost:5000>`_.
+Add any cameras to the the database.
+Refer to `Flask Operations <librarian-docs/flask_operations.rst>`_ for more details.

 Running imagehub-librarian